B Corps and Benefit Corporations as a Force for Good

-As Director of Family Wealth Consulting, Tim Malloy focuses on the estate, philanthropic and business succession needs of Key Private Bank clients.
+As Regional Planning Strategist, Tim Malloy focuses on the estate, philanthropic, and business succession needs of Key Private Bank clients.
 He has over 30 years of experience in the legal and financial services industry with the last 20 coming at Key Private Bank—specializing in working with high-net-worth individuals, business owners, and corporate executives.

 Tim specializes in providing strategic advice for: business ownership transitions, complex financial and estate planning, establishment of philanthropic foundations, and the formation of trusts to mitigate taxes and help Key Private Bank clients accomplish their values-based financial goals.